windygoo/PromptNucSeg/README.md

 # PromptNucSeg

-The Official implementation of our paper "Unleashing the Power of Prompt-driven Nucleus Instance Segmentation"
+The official implementation of our paper "Unleashing the Power of Prompt-driven Nucleus Instance Segmentation"